 Fasting your dog allows her GIT to rest and recover from whatever insult it has received.
 During the fast, make sure she has plenty of rice water to drink.
 Rice water is the creamy liquid that results from boiling white rice in water.
 It’s important to use a good quality white rice; “minute” rice does not work and brown rice has too much fiber in it, which does not help firm the stool because it speeds the transit of digested material through the colon.

-To make rice water, boil one cup of white rice in four cups of water for 20 to 30 minutes (depending on your altitude) until the water turns creamy white.
+To make rice water, boil one cup of white rice in four cups of water for 20 to 30 minutes (depending on your altitude) or until the water turns creamy white.
 Decant the liquid and allow it to cool.
 You can serve the rice water to your dog as often as she will drink it.
 If she isn’t interested, mix a teaspoon of chicken baby food (or another flavor that your pet likes) in the rice water to increase its palatability.
 (Hint: One cup of white rice makes a lot of rice water!)

 Probiotics—living bacterial cultures intended to assist the body’s naturally occurring gut flora in reestablishing themselves—may also help speed recovery.
 These live microorganisms are found in yogurt, for example, and are also available from your health food store or your veterinarian as high-potency powdered acidophilus cultures, which are more effective than yogurt for diarrhea.
 Mix these cultures into the rice water that you are serving your pet during its fast.